aaai-kdf2020/aaai-kdf2020.github.io/_pages/organizers.md

 excerpt: "<br/>KDF Organizing Committee<br/>"
 ---
 <h3>Xiaomo Liu</h3>
 Xiaomo is a Director of Data Science at S&P Global Ratings focusing on using machine learning and natural language processing to improve credit rating practices.
 Prior to S&P, Xiaomo was a senior research scientist at Thomson Reuters, where he invented AI algorithms and systems to help news and legal professionals to automate their workflow.
+His work has been reported by numerous news media and won industry awards.
 Xiaomo holds a PhD in computer science from Virginia Tech and published more than 30 peer reviewed papers and 3 US patents.

 <h3>Sameena Shah</h3>